 The maid was standing next to my bed calling my name.
 In a daze I opened my eyes and was confronted with the pigeon from the night before.

 The maid had decided to pick up the pigeon, come in to my room and show it to me.

 Believe me, being woken up by a pigeon in your face isn’t half as exciting as it sounds.

 Now, just to drive home the fact that I am now back in India, this morning (Sunday), the maid called again.
 This time with her younger sister who was all decked out in her best sari and all her gold jewllery.

 Thinking that she had mis-understood my reaction from the pigeon incident, it actually turned out that she wanted me to take photos of her sister so they could send them off for marriage proposals.

 So here’s something you probably didn’t know about me: in my spare time I’m a pre-wedding photographer!

-We went on to the roof of the apartment and I started giving instructions, (you’re a monkey, a tiger, a lioness, give me a flick of the hair, now hold it…good!).
+We went on to the roof of the apartment and I started giving instructions, (you’re a gazelle, a tiger, a lioness, give me a flick of the hair, now hold it…good!).
 Then it was back to the apartment for Meena (the maid) to review and choose the suitable photos.
 There had to be a front shot, a back shot and a close up of the face.